rnbrietzke10/pomodoro-app/README.md

 ## My process

 I started with the layout of the timer, then began to work on the functionality of getting the timer running and having the progress circle move with the timer.
 The next thing I worked on was the settings modal layout.
 Once the modal was finished I started to plan out the functionality needed for the settings.
 After I knew what needed to be done I used JavaScript to create the functionality.
-Once the app was working I went back and separated the setting functionality into it's own file and made changes needed to the styling.
+Once the app was working I went back and separated the setting functionality into its own file and made changes needed to the styling.

 ### Built with